pingcap/docs-appdev/en/for-hibernate-orm.md

     CREATE USER <username> WITH PASSWORD <password>;
     ```

     Take note of the username and password.
-You will use it in your application code later.
+You will use them in your application code later.

 4. Grant necessary permissions to the SQL user you have just created: